kundajelab/chipseq_pipeline/README.md

 The equivalent setting in the pipeline configuration file should look like:
 ```
-MODULE= bwa/0.7.3;
+MOD= bwa/0.7.3;
 ```

-You can have multiple lines for MODULE since any suffix is allowed.
+You can have multiple lines for MOD since any suffix is allowed.
 Use ; as a delimiter.
 ```
-MODULE_BIO= bwa/0.7.3; bedtools/2.x.x; samtools/1.2
+MOD_BIO= bwa/0.7.3; bedtools/2.x.x; samtools/1.2
-MODULE_LANG= r/2.15.1; java/latest
+MOD_LANG= r/2.15.1; java/latest
 ```

-2) SHELLCMD
+2) SHCMD

 If you have softwares locally installed on your home, you may need to add to them environment variables like $PATH, $LD_LIBRARY_PATH and so on. <b>IMPORTANT!</b> Note that any pre-defined enviroment variables (like $PATH) should be referred in a curly bracket like ${PATH}.
 This is because BDS distinguishes environment variables from BDS variables by a curly bracket ${}.
 ```
-SHELLCMD= export PATH=${PATH}:path_to_your_program
+SHCMD= export PATH=${PATH}:path_to_your_program
 ```

-You can have multiple lines for SHELLCMD since any suffix is allowed.
+You can have multiple lines for SHCMD since any suffix is allowed.
 Use ; as a delimiter.
 ```
-SHELLCMD_R= export PATH=${PATH}:/home/userid/R-2.15.1;
+SHCMD_R= export PATH=${PATH}:/home/userid/R-2.15.1;
-SHELLCMD_LIB= export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:${HOME}/R-2.15.1/lib
+SHCMD_LIB= export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:${HOME}/R-2.15.1/lib
 ```

-SHELLCMD is not just for adding environemt variables.
+SHCMD is not just for adding environemt variables.
 It can execute any bash shell commands prior to any jobs on the pipeline.
 For example, to give all jobs peaceful 10 seconds before running.
 ```
-SHELLCMD_SLEEP_TEN_SECS_FOR_ALL_JOBS= echo "I am sleeping..."; sleep 10
+SHCMD_SLEEP_TEN_SECS_FOR_ALL_JOBS= echo "I am sleeping..."; sleep 10
 ```

 3) ADDPATH

-If you just want to add something to your $PATH, use ADDPATH instead of SHELLCMD.
+If you just want to add something to your $PATH, use ADDPATH instead of SHCMD.
 It's much simpler.
 Use : or ; as a delimiter.

 ```
 ADDPATH= ${HOME}/program1/bin:${HOME}/program1/bin:${HOME}/program2/bin:/usr/bin/test